Iranian LNG for Europe – reality or pipe dream?

 But is Iran a truly realistic and economic alternative to Russian gas?
 Let’s run the numbers using one of the more famous future supply options Russia puts on the table – Turk Stream.

 A newly built or refurbished system would have to bear the cost of re-financing.
 But we are still only at the shores of the Black Sea.
 Now comes a little less than 1000km of steel tubes in a very deep and very inhospitable offshore environment.
-After that, we are still deep in the Turkish Balkans, not really the easiest pipeline environment and way more than a thousand km and a wild array of nations to cross before Central Europe may have a sip of Russian gas through this new route.
+After that, we are still deep in the Turkish Balkans, not the easiest pipeline environment, and way more than a thousand km and a wild array of nations to cross before Central Europe may sip Russian gas through this new route.

 It’s hard to put definite numbers on this but conventional wisdom holds that starting somewhere between 2500 and 3500km, LNG becomes more economical than onshore pipelines.
 This means that already well inside Russia, the point of economically feasible gas transport has been crossed, and we are not even talking about the very expensive offshore section as well as all the countries in the Balkans that would no doubt extract a handy ransom for crossing its territory.